TechPowerAwaits/calgaryhacks-2025/README.md

 Drag the water bucket over any fires to put them out.
 Likewise, apply the shovels to flooded tiles to make them passable.

-Get enough wolfs to safety as you can!
+Get enough wolves to safety as you can!

 **Programmers:** Muhammad Abdullah & Richard Johnston **Artist:** Soul Seo